Adonis Stevenson: Stevenson vs. Gvozdyk

 The morning after the fight, it was reported that Stevenson was in critical condition in intensive care.
 The following Monday, his condition was changed to stable from critical and was placed in an induced coma.
 On December 20, despite a Russian tabloid reporting Stevenson had woken up and was seen speaking to family and friends, his promoter Yvon Michel stated he was still unconscious and his health had not improved since being sedated by doctors.
 He also required 'mechanical assistance' to breathe.
 On December 22, according to his girlfriend Simone God, Stevenson had woken up.
 As of February 18, 2019, Stevenson moved to a medical facility in Montreal, Canada, to continue receiving treatment related to his recovery.
 According to ESPN Deportes, Stevenson is talking and moving, becoming more mobile every day, and is well on the road to recovery.
-As of January 6, 2021, Stevenson is almost back to full health and in good spirits.